zed-industries/zed/README.md

 rustup target add wasm32-wasi
 ```

 Plugins can be found in the `plugins` folder in the root.
-For more information about how plugins work, check the (Plugin Guide)[./crates/plugin_runtime/README.md] in `crates/plugin_runtime/README.md`.
+For more information about how plugins work, check the [Plugin Guide](./crates/plugin_runtime/README.md) in `crates/plugin_runtime/README.md`.

 ## Roadmap